Updated for 2023

 Spending time learning how to help and heal exotic animals means you’ll bring that experience home with you, and your knowledge of penguins, parrots, tortoises, lizards, monkeys, and more becomes a valuable asset at veterinary school and when you graduate to private practice.
 You’ll be the exotic animal expert and helpline that other vets call upon when they don’t have the answer or need to refer patients to a specialist.

 From fins to fur, to feathers, if you’re interested in learning how to medically treat ill or injured animals, you can find a short volunteer placement or a longer internship opportunity that benefits others while boosting your educational and career prospects!
-Even if you don’t have the prerequisite veterinarian skills to treat our friends with paws or tails, you can partake in wildlife conservation efforts to demonstrate your passion for caring for animals.
-One wildlife conservation project you will definitely want to check out is Plan My Gap Year, which offers affordable volunteer programs throughout the world!
+Even if you don’t have the prerequisite veterinarian skills to treat our friends with paws or tails, you can partake in wildlife veterinary projects to demonstrate your passion for caring for animals.
+One wildlife conservation organization you will definitely want to check out is African Impact, which offers incredible wildlife veterinary, animal rescue, and conservation projects throughout Africa!

 Featured Volunteer and Intern Abroad Programs